MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 #### [GUI](#tab/gui)

-Here's how to create a pointer record named `host77.contoso.com` for the IP address `192.168.0.77` in the reverse lookup zone `0.168.192.in-addr.arpa` using DNS Manager.
+Here's how to create a PTR record named `host77.contoso.com` for the IP address `192.168.0.77` in the reverse lookup zone `0.168.192.in-addr.arpa` using DNS Manager.

 1. From the Windows desktop, open the **Start** menu, select **Windows Administrative Tools > DNS**.